 I am an applied microeconomist.
-I currently work as a Clinical Assistant Professor in the Economics Department at Loyola Marymount University, where I train undergraduates in the mysterious and powerful methods of economics.
+I currently work as a Senior Instructor in the Economics Department at Loyola Marymount University, where I train students in the mysterious and powerful methods of economics.

 I received my PhD in Economics from the University of California Santa Barbara in 2011.
 I have experience teaching a wide range of courses, a well-developed research agenda, and a record of attracting external funding.
 I am highly collaborative.
 My training and experience have given me the opportunity to work with academics and non-academics across a variety of disciplines.